nvk2003/NutriWork-Diary/README.md

 - As a user, I want to be able to delete all my meals from the list.
 - As a user, I want to be able to view both workouts and meals together.
 - As a user, I want to be able to view both workouts and meals together that are sorted by the days in a week.
+- As a user, I want to be able to save both workouts and meals while using the application for future use.
+- As a user, I want to be able to load both the workouts and meals data when I reopen the application.